cloudposse/terraform-aws-elasticsearch/README.md

 __NOTE:__ To enable [zone awareness](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-managedomains.html#es-managedomains-zoneawareness) to deploy Elasticsearch nodes into two different Availability Zones, you need to set `zone_awareness_enabled` to `true` and provide two different subnets in `subnet_ids`.
 If you enable zone awareness for your domain, Amazon ES places an endpoint into two subnets.
 The subnets must be in different Availability Zones in the same region.
 If you don't enable zone awareness, Amazon ES places an endpoint into only one subnet.
+You also need to set `availability_zone_count` to `1`.

 ## Usage